sweid4keycloak/bankid4keycloak/README.md

 ### Client certificate
-To use BankID in production a valid contract is required, please contact one of the banks acting as resellers for [https://www.bankid.com/bankid-i-dina-tjanster](more information).
+To use BankID in production a valid contract is required, please contact one of the banks acting as resellers for [more information](https://www.bankid.com/bankid-i-dina-tjanster).

 A certificate for the BankID test environment can be downloaded using the following [page](https://www.bankid.com/bankid-i-dina-tjanster/rp-info)